Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Passivity-based Control Design of Underactuated Frictional Systems

-which results to be passive, \textit{i.e.} $e_2^T y_2 \geq 0$, if the controller gains are chosen as follows
+Due to Assumption \ref{A6}, the product $C_p C_p^T$ is nonnegative (\textit{i.e.}, all its elements are nonnegative) and the elements of the diagonal are greater or equal to one.
+Therefore, last expression results to be passive, \textit{i.e.} $e_2^T y_2 \geq 0$, if the controller gains are chosen as \eqref{eq:cond1}. $\blacksquare$. \end{pf}

-Note how the designed control input $p$ in \eqref{eq:p} is able to inject passivity into the shifted friction term $g(x_1,x_3,t)$.
-A strict passivity condition can not be obtained due to the underactuation nature of the system, \textit{i.e.} $C_p C_p^T \geq 0$, but this is not a critical condition for the stability result stated in the next Theorem.
+Notice that the designed control input $p$ in \eqref{eq:p} injects passivity into the shifted friction term $g(x_1,x_3,t)$.
+However, a strict passivity condition can not be obtained due to the underactuation nature of the system, \textit{i.e.} $C_p C_p^T \geq 0$.
+Nevertheless, this is not a critical condition for the stability result stated in the next Theorem.